danielchae/risd-harbor/README.md

 Final project for Web Projects 2015 @ RISD: redesign of WebAdvisor.
 Practice with AngularJS.

+## assignments
-Final project proposal due next week
+- Final project proposal due next week
+- Make sure to write it all in MARKDOWN